glowkeeper/P3D/docs/labs/week3Session2.md

 Kinematic is the branch of mechanics that deals with bodies’ movement.
 It describes their motion without getting into the causes of motion, such as gravitational force, and torque.

-That is why When something is _Kinematic_ in Unity, the physics behaviour of its _Rigidbody_ component is disabled, so it does not get affected by external forces; a _Kinematic Rigidbody_ can still push another _Rigidbody_, but it cannot be pushed.
+That is why When something is _Kinematic_ in Unity, the physics behaviour of its rigidbody component is disabled, so it does not get affected by external forces; a _Kinematic Rigidbody_ can still push another rigidbody, but it cannot be pushed.
 Importantly, A _Kinematic Rigidbody_ still collides with other rigid bodies - that makes them ideal for platforms and elevators, because you want such things to maintain a path while still having the ability to transport that which they've collided (such as a player controller).

 ### Colliders

-_Colliders_ allow Unity to register when two objects interact.
-They define the [physical collision shape of a _GameObject_](https://docs.unity3d.com/Manual/CollidersOverview.html), such that, a _GameObject_ will react to incoming collisions if it has a _Rigidbody_ component that is associated with one or more _Collider_ components. _Colliders_ are invisible and do not need to match the shape of their associated _GameObject_ mesh.
+Colliders allow Unity to register when two objects interact.
+They define the [physical collision shape of a game object](https://docs.unity3d.com/Manual/CollidersOverview.html), such that, a game object will react to incoming collisions if it has a rigidbody component that is associated with one or more _Collider_ components.
+Colliders are invisible and do not need to match the shape of their associated game object mesh.
 The primitive _colliders_, _Box Collider_, _Sphere Collider_ and _Capsule Collider_ are the most straightforward and least processor-intensive.

+#### Static and Dynamic Colliders

+Game objects with colliders without a rigidbody are **static**, in that they won't move when they interact with other colliders; hence, they're useful for modelling motionless scene objects, such as walls and floors.

+A game object that has a rigidbody and a collider are known as dynamic.

 #### Physics Materials